mpv-player/mpv/DOCS/mplayer-changes.rst

     .. note::

-        Due to lack of hardware and users using the TV/DVB/PVR features, and due to the need to cleanup the related command code, it's possible that the new commands are buggy or behave worse.
+        Due to the lack of hardware and users using the TV/DVB/PVR features, and due to the need to cleanup the related command code, it's possible that the new commands are buggy or behave worse.
 This can be improved if testers are available.
 Otherwise, some of the TV code will be